 You probably know this, but if you’re new to the cycling world, gravel bikes usually have drop bars and from a distance can look like a road bike.
 They may have road (700c) sized wheels or smaller 650b wheels with wider tyres.
 Often the same bike can take either.
-The bars and fron end in general are usually higher than on road bikes and some have short travel suspension forks.
-Most people will fit clip-in (clipless…) pedals, whereas a lot of the same poeple may run flats on their mountain bikes.
+The bars and front end in general are usually higher than on road bikes and some have short travel suspension forks.
+Most people will fit clipless (clip-in) pedals, whereas a lot of the same poeple may run flats on their mountain bikes.

 Gravel?
 On a MTB website?

 This book challenged a preconception I had that gravel is a bit, um, boring…

 Looking at the routes described, some are the smooth gravel tracks I was expecting, however lots are remote and challenging and would be great on a mountain bike too.